robertpiosik/CodeWebChat/README.md

   - type something and pick "edit format" instructions (whole/truncated/diff),
   - initialize new chat or send an API request and integrate multi-file changes.
 - Get accurate code completions using the selected context with SOTA reasoning models.
-- Generate meaningful commit messages by referencing the original state of the modified files.
+- Generate meaningful summaries of changes by referencing the original state of the modified files.
 - Include in context any website in a markdown format.

 **Guiding principles:**